Curriculum

 Clinical training

-In order to achieve a multidisciplinary experience and achieve surgical technical excellence, the proposed schedule for your training is:
+In order to achieve multidisciplinary experience and surgical technical excellence, the fellow will rotate through the following experiences:

 An operative log is maintained to document and record your operative experiences.
 This is reviewed regularly and any deficiencies promptly rectified.